If you pay more than £40,000 a year in mortgage interest we DEFINITELY need to talk.

 If you are married, the first level of tax planning to consider is a restructure of your income to optimise all available basic rate tax allowances with your spouse (currently £43,000 each) and then to purchase any further properties in a company.
 The tax changes to mortgage interest relief will only affect you if your total taxable income (including mortgage interest) exceeds £43,000 a year.
 The Chancellor of the Exchequer confirmed in the 2016 autumn statement that this figure will increase to £50,000 by the year 2020.
 Restructuring income between spouses is achieved by changing the percentage of beneficial ownership of your rental properties.
 It only costs £250 + VAT for each property to achieve this and does not necessitate refinancing.
 If your total taxable income is significantly higher than £43,000 each (you/spouse/partners) then incorporation may well be a better option.

-Incorporation is more effective for partnerships where total taxable income including rental profit plus mortgage interest exceeds £43,000 a year for each partner.
+Incorporation is more effective for formal partnerships (with a partnership Unique Tax reference number) where total taxable income including rental profit plus mortgage interest exceeds £43,000 a year for each partner.
 If your taxable income for each partner is only marginally greater than this figure then incorporation of your existing rental property business might not be the most economical course of action for you to take.
 The general rule of thumb is the higher your taxable income and mortgage interest is, the better off you will be by considering incorporation.

-If you are not already a partnership you may wish to consider a stepped approach to incorporation in order to negate the requirement to pay Stamp Duty on the transfer of assets.
+If you are not already a formal partnership you may wish to consider a stepped approach to incorporation in order to negate the requirement to pay Stamp Duty on the transfer of assets.
 There are two methods to achieve this which very much depend on whether or not your are married.
-The process involves becoming a partnership now and then incorporating after three years of partnership tax returns have been submitted.
-If you are not married you can minimise the tax and other risks usually associated with forming of a partnership by transferring just 1% of the net value of your business to the new incoming partner, e.g. friend, sibling, company etc. This would incur just a fraction of the CGT and Stamp Duty which would otherwise become payable.
+The process involves becoming a formal partnership now and then incorporating after three years of partnership tax returns have been submitted.
+If you are not married you can minimise the tax and other risks usually associated with forming of a formal partnership by transferring a small percentage of the net value of your business to the new incoming partner, e.g. a management company you may choose to form, a friend, sibling etc. This would incur just a fraction of the CGT and Stamp Duty which would otherwise become payable, possibly none at all.
 With the correct structure there will be no necessity to refinance.

 Within a half hour telephone consultation I can usually glean enough information to identify what the best options would be for you to consider.
 Within another 90 minutes I can run all the numbers and prepare a report for you to consider, which includes the number crunching, explains your options, recommends the professional advisers to use for implementation and quotes for doing the work.
 The total cost of my two hour consultations is £400 inclusive of VAT, i.e. £100 for each 30 minutes x 4 = 2 hours in total.